sharanry/sharanry.github.io/_posts/2024-11-25-programmable-llms.md

     db.delete_task(existing_task)
 ```

+## Conclusion
-This is just a high level overview of the system.
-The actual implementation is a lot more complex but the key idea is that we are able to guide the llm in a multi-step manner while still being able to monitor the confidence of the classification and the state of the llm.
+The above system allows for a lot of flexibility in how we can control the llm's operation.
+We are able to guide the llm through multi-step operations while still being able to monitor the confidence of the classification and the state of the llm.
+The key idea is that we are able to encode business logic in a way which is both efficient and easy to debug and modify.

 <!-- ## Cookbook Examples from Outlines